Key Takeaways from the first European Hydrogen Auction

 Bids Segmentation by Country

-The European Commission also segmented the auction results by country, offering insights into project characteristics.
-Table 1 below includes published figures and three additional indicators: Average Bid Capacity, Average Bid Volume, and Production Ratio⁴.
+The European Commission also segmented the European hydrogen auction results by country, offering insights into project characteristics.
+Table 1 below includes published figures and three additional indicators: Average Bid Capacity, Average Bid Volume, and Production Ratio.

-Table 1: Main figures of the Auction by country.
+Main figures of the European Hydrogen Auction by country.
 Reference: European Commission

 From this data, we found the average LCOH for the 130 projects was 8.35 €/kg.
-LCOH and average capacity varied significantly by country (Figure 1).
-However, regarding the Production Factor (Figure 2), Germany and the Netherlands exhibit a notable deviation from the average value.
+LCOH and average capacity varied significantly by country.
+However, regarding the Production Factor, Germany and the Netherlands exhibit a notable deviation from the average value.
 The variation regarding LCOH might be explained by regional differences in available power sources, particularly the integration of stable renewable power like hydro, if projects are commissioned before 2028.

-Encouraged by the success of this auction, the European Commission has confirmed a second auction set for the last quarter of 2024.
+Encouraged by the success of this first European hydrogen auction, the European Commission has confirmed a second auction set for the last quarter of 2024.
 Key proposed changes include:

 • Reducing the maximum bid price from 4.5 €/kg to 3.5 €/kg.